-The Unclaimed Property Section cannot pay claims based on name similarity alone or disclose the type of property or its value before receiving a completed claim.
+The Unclaimed Property Unit cannot pay claims based on name similarity alone or disclose the type of property or its value before receiving a completed claim.

 - You must provide a clear copy of official photo identification or have your signature on the claim form notarized.

 If your name has changed since the property was reported to the State of Arizona, you must provide verification of your name change.
-The Arizona Unclaimed Property Section does not release funds based on name similarity alone.
+The Arizona Unclaimed Property Unit does not release funds based on name similarity alone.
 You must also provide a social security number or address match.
-If only one identifier is known to the State of Arizona Department of Revenue, you are required to prove that identifier.
-Please see our website www.azunclaimed.gov if you would like examples of acceptable proof.
+If only one identifier is known to Arizona Department of Revenue, you are required to prove that identifier.
+If you would like examples of acceptable proof, click here.

 - Please provide proof of your social security number.

 Providing your Social Security number (SSN) is optional.
 However, if you choose not to provide your SSN, there may be insufficient information available to determine whether you are the owner of the unclaimed property held by the Unit and in some cases may result in your claim being denied.
 If you provide your SSN, the Unit will only disclose it to employees involved in paying your claim and to the federal government as required by law.

 - Please provide proof that you lived at or received mail at the address reported to the State of Arizona as the last known address of the original owner.

 If you do not know what address was reported to the State of Arizona, you can complete an inquiry at www.missingmoney.com or you can contact our customer service hotline at (602) 364-0380 or 1-877-492 -9957.

 - College Transcript